MittalS211/DataScienceProjects/cover_to_cover/README.md

-# This Repository contains all files for Cover to Cover
+# Cover to Cover A (not so) Novel Approach to Book Recommendations
 **Description:** Cover to Cover is a Content Based Image Retrieval recommender system  of the Amazon book covers dataset utilizing similarity algorithms in Computer Vision.

 ## The project files